 - Create a health minded work environment.
 Rather than chips, candy, and unhealthy snacks around the office, stock the cafe area with healthy alternatives.
 Snacks like fresh fruit, trail mix, and vegetables are inexpensive and easy to keep on hand.
 When catering in lunch for employee birthdays and meetings, go for a healthier take-out option.
 Encourage employees to bring in healthy items for pot lucks.
 Change up the potluck sign-up sheet to have menu items already listed for people to bring.
 Everyone is more likely to eat healthy if the variety and options are available to them.

 - Foster friendly competition around the office.
 Organizations everywhere participate in health challenges like, “The Biggest Loser.”
-At Applied Imaging, we have quarterly wellness challenges where employees team up and face off for most steps earned, most active minutes, etc. Keep it light and fun so employees stay engaged and continue to participate.
+At Applied Innovation, we have quarterly wellness challenges where employees team up and face off for most steps earned, most active minutes, etc. Keep it light and fun so employees stay engaged and continue to participate.

 - Offer an incentive for being active.
 Ask your healthcare provider if there are any reductions for employees who work out.
 If employees go to the gym, a fitness class, and have proof, many healthcare providers can offer a discount on insurance.
 It’s worth looking in to if it can help your employees save money while getting healthy and sticking to their goals.